mkidwai/capstone/README.md

 ## Results<a name="results"></a>

-Analysis of the findings and results can be found within the notebook file.
+Analysis of the findings and results can be found at the post available [here](https://medium.com/@sraab2003/starbucks-data-analysis-2a7bd5914af1).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>